2017/2018 State Budget Update

 Governor Brown has released proposed revisions to his 2017-2018 State Budget plan.
 Every May, the governor is required by state law to update the budget he originally submitted to the legislature in January.
 The revisions, known as the “May Revise,” provide updated actual spending and revenue numbers that can help the Legislature and Governor determine priorities in spending.
 Click here to read a summary about how the revisions will impact the Department of Developmental Services budget.
 Click here to read a summary of the entire budget.

 View the Department of Developmental Services (DDS) budget page and click here to link to the proposed 2015-2016 state budget posted on Governor Brown's website.
 Analysis of budget issues and their impact on the disability community are also available at the California Disability Consumer Action Network (CDCAN) website.
 You can sign up for breaking news email Budget Alerts (including information on rallies, activities, public hearings) on this website. e link to CDCAN provides information that may be of use to the ELARC community.
 Please note that ELARC does not necessarily endorse, promote, support any of the content therein contained.)

 Legislative Workshop 101

 ELARC offers Legislative Workshops to our community over a variety of dates and times.
 The workshop is an introduction to making a legislatorial difference with your California Representative.
-Click here to view the flyer. with all the details.
-Please note that dates on the flyer have passed, however ELARC will schedule these workshops upon request and offsite dependent upon staff availability.
 For more information email the Information and Training Unit.

 The Association of Regional Center Agencies (ARCA) has released its newest report, titled On The Brink Of Collapse, meant to provide policy-makers, advocates, and the citizens of California an understanding of the crisis engulfing our state’s developmental services system.